netdata/netdata/packaging/installer/methods/kickstart.md

 This page covers detailed instructions on using and configuring the automatic one-line installation script named `kickstart.sh`.

-This method is fully automatic on all Linux distributions and macOS both OS X and FreeBSD environments.
+This method is fully automatic on all Linux distributions and macOS environments.
 To install Netdata from source, including all dependencies required to connect to Netdata Cloud, and get _automatic nightly updates_, run the following as your normal user:

 **Linux**